City-of-Helsinki/open-city-profile/README.md

 3. Update `.txt` file for the changed requirements file:
     * `pip-compile requirements.in`
     * `pip-compile requirements-dev.in`
     * **Note:** the `requirements*.txt` files added to version control are meant to be used in the containerized environment where the service is run.
 Because [Python package dependencies are environment dependent](https://github.com/jazzband/pip-tools/#cross-environment-usage-of-requirementsinrequirementstxt-and-pip-compile) they need to be generated within a similar environment.
-This can be done by running the `pip-compile` command within Docker, for example like this: `docker-compose exec django pip-compile requirements.in` ([the container needs to be running](#development-with-docker) beforehand).
+This can be done by running the `pip-compile` command within Docker, for example like this: `docker compose exec django pip-compile requirements.in` ([the container needs to be running](#development-with-docker) beforehand).

 4. If you want to update dependencies to their newest versions, run:
     * `pip-compile --upgrade requirements.in`